metricswave/backend/content/collections/documentation/triggers.md

 - [Webhooks](/documentation/triggers/webhooks): connect external applications, devices or scripts easily.
 - [Weather Summary](/documentation/triggers/weather-summary): receive today's or tomorrow's weather forecast in for your location.
 - [Time To Leave](/documentation/triggers/time-to-leave): receive a notification 15 min before departure time to arrive at your destination on time.
+- [Calendar Time To Leave](/documentation/triggers/calendar-time-to-leave): receive a notoification 15 min before departure time for all you events in your calendar with a location.

 ---